The Dustin Tannenhaus

 NATALIE | San Diego State University

 Just4Dust Director & Founder visited her alma mater to award a $500 scholarship to Natalie.
-Natalie has excelled on and off the pitch and is heading to San Diego State in the fall!
+Natalie has excelled on and off the pitch and is continuing her postsecondary education at San Diego State University.

 Jesua | California State University, San Marcos